Nephrogenic systemic fibrosis

-Nephrogenic systemic fibrosis is a rare syndrome that involves fibrosis of skin, joints, eyes, and internal organs.
+Nephrogenic systemic fibrosis is a rare syndrome that involves fibrosis of the skin, joints, eyes, and internal organs.
 NSF is caused by exposure to gadolinium in gadolinium-based MRI contrast agents (GBCAs) in patients with impaired kidney function.
 Epidemiological studies suggest that the incidence of NSF is unrelated to gender or ethnicity and it is not thought to have a genetic basis.
 After GBCAs were identified as a cause of the disorder in 2006, and screening and prevention measures put in place, it is now considered rare.

 Signs and symptoms

 Clinical features of NSF develop within days to months and, in some cases, years following exposure to some GBCAs.
 The main symptoms are the thickening and hardening of the skin associated with brawny hyperpigmentation, typically presenting in a symmetric fashion.
 The skin gradually becomes fibrotic and adheres to the underlying fascia.
 The symptoms initiate distally in the limbs and progress proximally, sometimes involving the trunk.
 Joint contractures of the fingers, elbows and knees can develop secondary to skin involvement and can severely impair physical function.
 While skin involvement is on the foreground, the process may involve any organ, e.g., the eye, heart, diaphragm, pleura, pericardium, and kidneys, as well as the lungs and liver.